Federal Interlocutor's Contribution Program: Terms and Conditions

 • national and regional award ceremonies

-• films, videos or television shows on Métis culture, role models and history.
+• films, videos or television shows on Métis culture, role models and history

-Identification of Métis and Métis Harvesters
+Identification of Métis and Métis harvesters

 In response to the Powley decision, workFootnote 4 in keeping with the funding objectives, will continue with representative Métis organizations (see eligible recipients below) for the period ending March 31, 2015.
 Support under this funding stream is only available to organizations (and their national organizations) which have or are undertaking work to build objectively verifiable membership systems for identifying Métis harvesters and members.

-• Métis National Council and its provincial affiliates; Congress of Aboriginal Peoples and its provincial affiliates with substantial Métis membership; or, other provincial representative and accountable Aboriginal organizations with significant Métis membership that meet the eligibility requirements of the Federal Interlocutor's Contribution Program.
+• Métis National Council and its provincial affiliates; Congress of Aboriginal Peoples and its provincial affiliates with substantial Métis membership; or, other provincial representative and accountable Indigenous organizations with significant Métis membership that meet the eligibility requirements of the Federal Interlocutor's Contribution Program.

-General Objective:
+General objective:

-1. The establishment of objective and verifiable Métis member and harvester identification systems;
+1. the establishment of objective and verifiable Métis member and harvester identification systems

-3. The enhancement of governance systems, mechanisms and accountability
+3. the enhancement of governance systems, mechanisms and accountability

-Eligible Activities
+Eligible activities

 1. The establishment of objective and verifiable Métis member and harvester identification systems.

-• Development of standards and procedures to achieve cost effective, efficient and objectively verifiable membership and harvester systems (e.g., registration, review and appeals, standardized membership or harvester codes, securing information, development of secure identification);
+• Development of standards and procedures to achieve cost effective, efficient and objectively verifiable membership and harvester systems (e.g., registration, review and appeals, standardized membership or harvester codes, securing information, development of secure identification)

 • Membership and harvester database development (including IT and software system development, maintenance and upgrade)